pm2-hive/pm2-hive.github.io/docs/features/quick-start.md

 ## What's next?

-Learn how to declare all your applications' behavior options into a [JSON configuration file](http://pm2.keymetrics.io/docs/usage/application-declaration/)
+Learn how to declare all your application's behavior options into a [JSON configuration file](http://pm2.keymetrics.io/docs/usage/application-declaration/)

 Learn how to do [clean stop and restart](http://pm2.keymetrics.io/docs/usage/signals-clean-restart/) to increase reliability